margaretmf/margaretmf.github.io/poetry.md

 ## Harmony ##

 ## Music ##
 Music is one form of cultural expression.
-Intuitively, music shares with people stories - stories of the past, and stories of the present; stories of relationships, stories of politics, and nature.
+Intuitively, music shares with people stories - stories of the past, stories of families, and stories of the present; stories of relationships, stories of politics, and stories of nature.

 ## Your Job ##
 Your job is an attitude towards life, and an outlook towards the world and humanity.